TencentARC/AnimeGamer/README.md

 ## 📅 News

+* [2025-04-01] release wights of models trained on "Qiqi's Delivery Service" 🔥🔥🔥
-* [2025-04-01] Release inference codes. 🔥🔥🔥
+* [2025-04-01] Release inference codes 🔥🔥🔥
-* [2025-03-28] Create the repository. 🔥🔥🔥
+* [2025-03-28] Create the repository 🔥🔥🔥

 ## 🔜 TODOs
-- [ ] release seperate wights of models trained on "Qiqi's Delivery Service" and "Ponyo on the Cliff" individually.
+- [ ]release wights of models trained on "Ponyo on the Cliff"
 - [ ] Release training codes
 - [ ] release wights of models trained on a mixture of anime films (the same setting as in our paper)